-At some point in the early 2000s, Liszt Ferenc Square in District 6 was a popular hangout for trendy and moneyed locals.
-Then, as the wheel of trends turned, the excitement began to taper off and people moved on to other pockets of the city.
-Today, you will find signs prominently advertising "Hungarian cuisine" and "tourist menus," and it’s also here that Hungary's lone Hooters operated.
+In the early aughts, Liszt Ferenc Square in District 6 was a popular hangout for trendy, well-heeled locals.
+But as the wheel of trends turned, the hoopla tapered off and people moved on to other pockets of the city.
+Today, you will find plenty of "Hungarian cuisine" and "tourist menu" signs, and it’s also here that Hungary's only Hooters operated until recently.
 You don't need me to tell you: proceed with caution.

 Against the odds, however, this is where you will find one of Budapest's best Hungarian restaurants: Menza.
 The massive space, which has a tastefully modern interior, serves hundreds of customers each day, so if you're looking for a small, family-run restaurant, Menza isn't it.
 But they prepare traditional dishes with a level of consistency that would make any Hungarian grandmother blush.
 I usually order the goulash soup, donning a perfectly dark-red hue (€6), the wonderfully soft pork schnitzel (€9), or the hearty veal paprikash paired with egg dumplings (€13).
 The dessert menu may be Menza's strongest suit.
 The best ones appear during the colder months: the poppy seeds-blanketed mákos guba, and the Kaiserschmarrn (€4), a Habsburg-era shredded pancake, topped with vanilla ice cream and apricot jam at Menza.
 That's right.

 Menza is usually mobbed by tourists, but locals also come here for the €5 two-course lunch prix fixe.
 The service staff is among the best you will find in Budapest—they're informed, kind, and efficient.
 Reservations are an absolute must.